Guts World Tour: Background and development

-Olivia Rodrigo's second studio album Guts was released on September 8, 2023.
-The album was announced and its cover art was revealed on June 26, 2023, before the release of the album's lead single "Vampire", and preordering for the album began the same day.
-The album's track listing was teased on July 31, 2023, leading fans to search for clues, and the following day, Rodrigo revealed the titles of the album's twelve tracks.
-On September 7, 2023, she released a trailer for Guts on YouTube, wherein the titles of the album's four bonus tracks were revealed.
-Furthermore, three singles were released in promotion of Guts in 2023: "Vampire", released June 30, "Bad Idea Right?", released August 11, and "Get Him Back!", released September 15.
+Olivia Rodrigo's second studio album, Guts, was released on September 8, 2023.
+The album and its cover art were announced on June 26, 2023, before the release of the lead single, "Vampire", and preorders began the same day.
+The album's track listing was teased on July 31, leading fans to search for clues, and the following day, Rodrigo revealed the titles of the album's twelve tracks.
+On September 7, she released a trailer for Guts on YouTube, wherein the titles of the album's four bonus tracks were revealed.
+Furthermore, three singles were released in promotion of Guts in 2023: "Vampire" on June 30; "Bad Idea Right?" on August 11; and "Get Him Back!" on September 15.
 A bonus track titled "Obsessed" was released as the album's fourth single on March 22, 2024.

-Prior to the official announcement of the tour, it was teased via social media by both Rodrigo and the venues that she was set to perform on a new series of concerts.
-Rodrigo announced the first set of dates from the Guts World Tour on September 13, 2023, on her official social media platforms, with shows in various different cities across the US, Canada, and Europe.
+Prior to the tour's official announcement, it was teased via social media by both Rodrigo and the venues that she was set to perform on a new series of concerts.
+Rodrigo announced the first set of dates for the Guts World Tour on September 13, 2023, on her official social media platforms, with shows in various different cities across the United States, Canada, and Europe.
 It is Rodrigo's second concert tour and first arena tour, following her debuting Sour Tour, which she embarked on throughout 2022 in support of her debut studio album, Sour (2021).

 The tour was sponsored by Crumbl Cookies, which sold thematic boxes across North America.

 Before its commencement, Rodrigo performed Guts in an exclusive concert at Los Angeles Theatre at Ace Hotel on October 9, 2023, from which all proceeds from ticket sales went to her Fund 4 Good nonprofit organization.
 The concert was streamed a day later on Rodrigo's official YouTube channel, including stories behind the composition of the album.
-Moreover, Crumbl launched a special Guts World Tour themed cookie that would be available in local stores across the US.
+Moreover, Crumbl Cookies launched a special Guts World Tour themed cookie that would be available in local stores across the US.

-Nine new dates were added to the tour on May 8, 2024, with five corresponding to several Asian countries, while the remaining four were distributed between the Australian cities of Melbourne and Sydney, each one with two concerts scheduled and with New Zealand singer Benee as opening act.
-On September 10, 2024, a date in Santa Maria, Bulacan was added to the Asian leg of the tour.
+Nine new dates were added to the tour on May 8, 2024, with five corresponding to several Asian countries, while the remaining four were distributed between the Australian cities of Melbourne and Sydney, each with two concerts scheduled and New Zealand singer Benee as opening act.
+On September 10, 2024, a date in Santa Maria, Bulacan, was added to the Asian leg of the tour.
 Two rescheduled shows at Manchester's Co-op Live were announced on October 10, 2024, after the original dates had to be postponed due to technical issues with the venue.
-Besides the official run of the tour, three dates for Curitiba, Mexico City and Dublin were revealed on November 12, 2024.
-The all-stadium shows were billed as Guts World Tour: Spilled, with St. Vincent, Beabadoobee and Florence Road serving as opening acts.
+Besides the tour's official run, three dates for Curitiba, Mexico City, and Dublin were revealed on November 12, 2024.
+The all-stadium shows were billed as Guts World Tour: Spilled, with St. Vincent, Beabadoobee, and Florence Road serving as opening acts.